alex-s168/etca-vnd-extensions/README.md

 It is recommended for compilers to emit `v.drop_upper`, at the end of heavily vectorized code.

+When setting the dtype to for example `f32`, integer vector operations will operator on the vector elements as `i32`, IF the core supports `i32` elements in vectors (otherwise it will fault), and the other way arround.

 ### v.drop_upper
 ```c
 enum __v_drop_upper_m  {